christianrd/OpenClimatech/README.md

 ---------------

 Welcome, this is an application made for the climathon in Dominican Republic 2016.
-This repository will be divided into 3 different apps:
+This repository will be divided into 2 different apps:
  - OpenClimaTech
- - CO2 drone
- - Documentative website
+ - EDUClima

 Members of this project:
   - Christian D. Rodriguez